keldu/devoured/README.md

 This will be a service which accepts custom commands like this one
 Sending single commands:
 `devoured -t terraria -c "motd This is the message of the day"`
+Send an alias command
+`devoured -t terraria -a "motd_one"`
 Checking the status.
 `devoured -s` or `devoured --status`
 for an interactive shell.